 Four credits.
 Three class periods and one 2-hour laboratory period.

 A general course designed to give students a broad view of the field of horticulture as well as a working knowledge of the fundamentals of plant growth.

+130. Introduction to the Horticulture of Cannabis

+Three credits.
+Recommended preparation: SAPL 120.

+Fundamentals of the production cycle of Cannabis including horticultural management, identification of crop issues, elite feminized seed production, seed propagation, vegetative propagation, pruning, training, optimization of cannabinoid content and post-harvest handling.
+Overviews of Cannabis business operations world-wide and in Connecticut, exploring lab testing procedures, cannabidiol extraction technologies, the Connecticut medical marijuana program and government regulation of the industry.
+Taught with SPSS 2130.

 210. Golf Course Management